OI-wiki/i18n/docs/search/astar.md

 Due to the designed distance function and evaluation function, each state needs to store two parameters: the current node $x$ and the distance traveled $v$ .

 We can also optimize a little bit based on the current solution: since only the $k$th shortest path is required, when we reach the node for the $k+1$th time or more, we skip this state directly.
-Because the previous $k$ time to reach this node will definitely be able to construct $k$ paths, it is unnecessary to add edges later.
+The reason is that since the previous $k$ reaches of this node undoubtedly enabled $k$ paths to be constructed, it is unnecessary to add edges later.

 Code implementation: